techacharya/Cources/linux/theory/systemlogin/access-command.md

 # Accessing the linux Command-line Terminal

 Once we have done with the linux based operating system installation the next step is to access the linux command-line terminal.
 The power of linux system actually lies in it's command-line mode.
 Graphical User Interface is very simple to learn and use.
-There are two different method by which command-line can be accessed:
+There are three different method by which command-line can be accessed:
   - Text mode
   - GUI mode
+  - Remote access over Secure Shell

 If you're at the physical console or in the case of a **_Virtual Machine_**, the virtual console, you'll either get a login prompt if the system set defaults to the **` multi-user.target `** or a nice GNOME login window if it set defaults to the **` graphical.target `**.